Backed by Science. Rigorous testing. Real results.

 Proof

-Below is the evidence behind Shield3, drawn from independent laboratories, the manufacturer's testing program, and our own field measurement.
-Each result is shown with its source and reported on its own terms — laboratory efficacy and field bioburden are never merged.
+The evidence behind Shield3 — drawn from independent laboratories, the manufacturer's testing program, and our own field measurement.
+Each result is shown with its source and reported on its own terms.
+Laboratory efficacy and field bioburden are never merged.

 Independent lab–confirmed · Eagle Science-Based Solutions

-Eagle Science-Based Solutions ran two complementary studies on the System 3 SDP chemistry in 2022: an efficacy study measuring reduction across a broad organism panel, and a dispersion study measuring how evenly the chemistry distributes when applied.
+Eagle Science-Based Solutions ran two complementary studies on the Layer 1 surface chemistry in 2022 — an efficacy study measuring reduction across a broad organism panel, and a dispersion study measuring how evenly the chemistry distributes when applied.
 Both are independently lab-confirmed.

 The chemistry was evaluated against a 10-organism panel on three surface types — stainless steel, plexiglass, and vinyl — at a 10-minute dwell, under a protocol harmonizing EN 17272 and USP<1072>.
 Every organism on every surface met the study's acceptance criteria.
 Lab conclusion: the chemistry exhibits bactericidal, fungicidal, and sporicidal activity when used as directed.